 By enrolling in a VET qualification in NSW Public Schools Macquarie Park RTO 90222, you are choosing to participate in a program of study that will give you the best possible direction towards a nationally recognised qualification.
-To receive this AQF VET qualification, students must meet the assessment requirements of the SIT Tourism, Travel and Hospitality Training Package (Release 1.2) (https://training.gov.au).
-You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+To receive this AQF VET qualification, students must meet the assessment requirements of the SIT Tourism, Travel and Hospitality Training Package (Release 1.2) (http://training.gov.au).You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.

-SIT 20416 Certificate II in Kitchen Operations

-Units of Competency

-8 Core 5 Electives BSBWOR203 Work effectively with others SITHIND002 Source and use information on the hospitality SITXWHS001 Participate in safe work practices industry SITHCCC001 Use food preparation equipment BSBSUS201 Participate in environmentally sustainable work practices SITHCCC005 Prepare dishes using basic methods of cookery SITHCCC003 Prepare and present sandwiches SITHCCC011 Use cookery skills effectively SITHCCC002 Prepare and present simple dishes SITHKOP001 Clean kitchen premises and equipment SITHCCC006 Prepare appetisers and salads SITXFSA001 Use hygienic practices for food safety Additional units required to attain an HSC credential in this co ts required to attain an HSC credential in this course SITXINV002 Maintain the quality of perishable items SITXFSA002 Participate in safe food handling practices
+Units of Competency 8 Core BSBWOR203 SITXWHS001 SITHCCC001 SITHCCC005 SITHCCC011 SITHKOP001 SITXFSA001 Work effectively with others Participate in safe work practices Use food preparation equipment Prepare dishes using basic methods of cookery Use cookery skills effectively Clean kitchen premises and equipment Use hygienic practices for food safety 5 ElectivesSITHIND002BSBSUS201SITHCCC003SITHCCC002SITHCCC006 Source and use information on the hospitality industry Participate in environmentally sustainable work practices Prepare and present sandwiches Prepare and present simple dishes Prepare appetisers and salads SITXFSA001 Use hygienic practices for food safety SITXINV002 Maintain the quality of perishable items Students may apply for Recognition of Prior Learning (RPL) and/or Credi Additional units required to attain an HSC credential in this course Participate in safe food handling practices to Industry Supporting and working with colleagues to meet goals and working in a team Preparing me menus items enus, managing resources, preparing, cooking food and Examples of occupations in the Hospitality Industry Breakfast coolCatering assis Takeaway food cookTrainee chef

-Students may apply for Recognition of Prior Learning (RPL) and/or Credit Transfer provided suitable evidence is submitted.

-Pathways to Industry

-Skills gained in this course transfer to other occupations.
-Working in the hospitality industry involves:

-Supporting and working with colleagues to meet goals and working in a

-Preparing menus, managing resources, preparing, cooking food and menus items

-Examples of occupations in the Hospitality Industry

-Breakfast cook Fast food cook Takeaway food cook Catering assistant Sandwich hand Trainee chef

-Mandatory course requirements to attain a HSC credential in this course

 Students must complete a minimum of 70 hours work placement over two years to practise and extend their learning.
+It is permissible for up to 50% of the work placement requirement to be undertaken in a simulated work environment.